deislabs/mystikos/doc/user-getting-started-docker-python.md

 ENTRYPOINT ["python3", "hello.py"]
 ```

-You can save the docker file to the same folder as `hello.py`, and build
+You can save the docker file to `Dockerfile` in the same folder as `hello.py`, and build
 and run the container app with the following command:

 `docker run $(docker build -q .)`